 Minimise your outgoings

 What’s your housing situation?
 If you are in rented accommodation, could you downsize or move back home with your parents?
-This is what I did and honestly, without my mum and dad hosting me rent free I don’t think this would have been possible.
-Actually, they deserve a big shout, I love you both to pieces!
+This is what I did and honestly, without my Mum and Dad hosting me rent free I don’t think this would have been possible.
+Actually, they deserve a big shout out, I love you both to pieces!
 If you have a mortgage and spare rooms, why not rent out a room for an addition £250-£300 a month that can go into your savings.
 This could also be a source of income to top up your funds while you are travelling too.

 Take a good look at your bank account.
 What outgoings do you have?
 I stopped paying the gym especially as I didn’t go anyway and moved to home workouts – good old Joe Wicks helped me out!
 I realised I was paying insurance for random items I didn’t own anymore, so cancelled them too.

 The weekly food shop can cost a crazy amount and this is something we really cut back on.
 We wrote out the food shopping list for the exact meals we wanted to cook (using up whatever was in the cupboards first).
 We did not deviate from this list and really shopped around for the best buy.
 Aldi and Lidl are often the cheapest, but Home Bargains fresh food section had even better buys.
 We even tried going to the Butchers and a Green Grocers and although the quality was better and less plastic packaging, it was still more expensive.
-We are both meat lovers but it can be expensive, so we have found more veggie and vegan recipes to minimise the cost.
-Swapping chicken breasts for chicken thighs is also a good saving too.
+We were meat eaters but it can be expensive, so we have found more veggie and vegan recipes to minimise the cost.

-Socialising!
 Nights out became nights in.
-For some this might be a struggle but when you have such a big goal to aim for and you know what amazing adventures lie ahead, missing a piss-up in town your not really too bothered about.
+For some this might be a struggle but when you have such a big goal to aim for and you know what amazing adventures lie ahead, missing a piss-up in town, you end up not really too bothered.
 We still went to big occasions, like weddings and christenings but I drove and didn’t drink and spent less than usual on gifts.
 Our friends were more than understanding and we had great nights in with board games and a bottle of wine!

 So you know you have say £7500 left to find and you have minimised your outgoings.
 Do some simple maths and divide your total by how many months you have before you leave… say 12 months.
 You then know what you have to put away each month (in this example £625).
 Now you have minimised your outgoings, work out each month what your essential payments are (direct debits, fuel, food) and minus that from your income.
 Be realistic and set aside money for any occasions that month and try to get the £625 covered from your wages.
 For some people this might not be possible so you can top up the savings with what you sell that month and extra earnings (see below!)